filecoin-project/fvm-docs/content/en/docs/concepts/basics/overview.md

 The introduction of the FVM with smart contracts enables access to Layer 2 off-chain data to fuel state changes that are provable and traceable end-to-end.
 You can provide consensus-backed commitments to make solutions such as:

-- Cross-chain bridges: Enable an exchange of information from one blockchain network to another.
+- Cross-chain bridges, enabling an exchange of information from one blockchain network to another.
-- Oracles: Connect blockchains to external systems, enabling smart contracts to execute based on inputs and outputs from the real world.
+- Oracles, connecting blockchains to off-chain systems so they can execute based on inputs and outputs from the real world.
-- Rollups: Rollup multiple transactions into a single piece of data before submitting it to the blockchain.
+- Rollups, rolling up multiple transactions into a single piece of data before submitting it to the blockchain.
 - Payment networks

 ### Dataverse and Data DAOs

 You can use the FVM to tokenize datasets to represent their value to humanity and kickstart the dataset economy.
-You can then use it to incentivize further value creation through data processing.
+You can then use them to incentivize further value creation through data processing.

+With the FVM, it will be possible to write smart contracts to harvest and exchange tokens between peers for storage activities such as:

+- Computation requests: Such as requests for unsealing data before retrieval or other state changes.
+- Validation: Verifying that transactions are legal, not double-spends or malicious.
+- Transformations: What submitted data goes through before the storage provider stores them.
+See [Data Representation](https://spec.filecoin.io/#section-systems.filecoin_files.piece.data-representatio).
+- Feature detection: Whether a browser supports a certain block of code and runs different code depending on whether it does or doesn't.
+- Extraction: Of data from a source system for further use.
+- Machine learning: Using data to predict outcomes...and more.

-With the FVM, it will be possible to write smart contracts to harvest and exchange tokens between peers to request computation, validation, transformations, feature detection, extraction, machine learning, and more.
-You will be able to apply a computation on data, incentivizing its execution all the way to the end, and certifying that the result AND the output are verifiably correct.
+You will be able to apply a computation on data, incentivizing its execution all the way to the end, and certifying that the resulting storage state and the computation output are verifiably correct.

 If you chain these processes together, you can compound the value of the datasets iteratively.
 You can deploy self-learning entities on-chain, like the [The Dataverse](https://dataverse.org/), to steward, maintain, and curate those datasets.

-Using these datasets, you could automatically fund [Decentralized Autonomous Organizations (DAOs))[https://en.wikipedia.org/wiki/Decentralized_autonomous_organization], member-owned communities, constructed by rules encoded in a computer program.
+Using these datasets, you could automatically fund [Decentralized Autonomous Organizations (DAOs)](https://en.wikipedia.org/wiki/Decentralized_autonomous_organization), member-owned communities, constructed by rules encoded in a computer program.

 ## Smart storage markets